Best Friends Animal Society

 - Bring all pets indoors whenever neighborhood fireworks displays are likely.
 Secure dogs in a room, close windows and curtains, and play loud music or turn on the television to drown out the frightening sounds.
 Some experts even suggest playing a war movie to blend the sound from the TV with the sounds from outside.

-- Keep pets away from lit fireworks at all times, including your own backyard.
+- Keep pets away from lit fireworks at all times, including in your backyard.
 Some pets will chase after the bright moving objects and are at risk to be burned or blinded in the process.

 - Remember what to do if your pet does go missing over the holiday.
 Contact local animal shelters immediately and keep checking back.
-Also check social media to see if someone nearby has posted about the lost pet.
+Also, check social media to see if someone nearby has posted about the lost pet.
 Walk the neighborhood to look for found pet flyers.
-Put up your own flyers with a good description and photo of the pet.
+Put up your flyers with a good description and photo of the pet.
 Keep looking and don’t give up.